saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 The `findall` method is used to return a list of matching elements.
 In this case, the matching element is the `ospf-neighbor`.

 The list that `findall` returns is stored in `ospf_neighbors`.
 If we wanted to see how this information looks, we could decide to use `etree.tostring`.

-Right after the `findall`, we add two lines to the function:
+We can do this by adding the following import `from lxml import etree`.
+Additionaly, we would add the following to the function right after using `findall`:

 ```python
     for neighbor in ospf_neighbors: